Sovereign-Labs/sovereign-book/src/sdk-contributors/transaction-lifecycle.md

 make some stateful checks (i.e. checking that the transaction isn't a duplicate, and that the account has enough funds to pay for gas).
-If these checks fail, we charge the sequencer a small fee - just enough to cover the cost of the signature check.
+If these checks fail, we charge the sequencer a small fee - just enough to cover the cost of the validatoin.

-This ensures that sequencers are incentivized to do their best to filter out invalid transactions, and that the rollup never does any computation without getting paid for it without being unfairly punitive.
+This ensures that sequencers are incentivized to do their best to filter out invalid transactions, and that the rollup never does any computation without getting paid for it, without being unfairly punitive to sequencers.

 ### Soft Confirmations